 My recovery came in stages and actually included many treatments that I had previously used without success.
 I think the biggest realization was the importance of having a comprehensive plan as opposed to the shotgun approach.
 Also, I recognized that persisting with the strategies until I actually recovered was absolutely critical.
 It is so easy to give up when you have setbacks or simply don’t see the progress.

 Initially, I healed my gut under the guidance of an integrative doctor with a range of specific probiotics that I was missing and a range of other specific supplements including digestive enzymes, Phosphatidylcholine, and L-Glutamine.
-But most importantly, there were very significant changes to my diet to eliminate irritating foods such as grain products (wheat, rye, and barley in particular) and dairy products.
+But most importantly, there were very significant changes to my diet to eliminate irritating foods such as (wheat, rye, and barley in particular) and dairy products.
 My digestion improved in a matter of months, but full function didn’t return until I made a full recovery due to the ANS connection.